dcorns/AlongTheWayII/README.md

   - createMarker(reference) - takes a reference parameter, generates a marker and click handler for for a place, will generate directions from original input point and append to DOM.

+    Ver2 started on Dales repository
+    Changes made to index.html and gpview.js.
+More changes needed.
+    Now when a route is requested, the Leaflet map is opened in a new window and populated with clustered markers.
+Mouse over expanded markers to see names of the places.
+Mouse over clusters to see the area they cover.